Meet Our Faculty

-King, B. (in press).
+King, B. (2012).
 Inspiration and invocation: Creating a ritual with the triple-goddess Brigid.
 In P. Monaghan & M. McDermott (Eds.), Brigit: Sun of womanhood.
 Las Vegas, NV: Goddess Ink.

 King, B. (2011).
 Guanyin: Goddess of embodied compassion.
 In P. Monaghan (Ed.), Goddesses in world culture: Vol. 1.
 Asia and Africa (pp. 129-140).Santa Barbara, CA: Praeger.